 Professional Development Training

 What is behind building a great team?
 Education?
 Training?
 Experience?
-Our Admissions Department believes that all of the methods listed above are extremely vital in creating an outstanding Admissions team, and in order to dig deeper into how to provide better services to clients seeking treatment, Red Oak Recovery® welcomed Scott D. Canter from Solochek, Canter & Assoc. at The SC Group, to our facility.
+Our Enrollment Department believes that all of the methods listed above are extremely vital in creating an outstanding enrollment team, and in order to dig deeper into how to provide better services to clients seeking treatment, Red Oak Recovery® welcomed Scott D. Canter from Solochek, Canter & Assoc. at The SC Group, to our facility.
 Scott brings many years of experience and knowledge to the treatment industry.
 His training is broken down into informative levels on how to connect and develop a relationship with clients and their families during the beginning stages of seeking treatment.

-The combination of strategies that make a successful Admissions Counselor and anecdotal stories from Scott’s past made for a valuable and useful training experience.”
+The combination of strategies that make a successful Enrollment Counselor and anecdotal stories from Scott’s past made for a valuable and useful training experience.”
 Red Oak Recovery® continues to be open to changes in our industry and reflects on the strategies that have been successful in the past.
-Together our past experiences mixed with new techniques help mold our Admissions team to grow, help and shine in their area of expertise.
+Together our past experiences mixed with new techniques help mold our enrollment team to grow, help and shine in their area of expertise.

 CLINICIAN’S CORNER with Casey Dewar, MA, LPC-A, LCAS-A Primary Therapist